khenriks/mp3fs/README.md

 enhancements may provide true random seeking.

-ID3 version 2.4 and 1.1 tags are created from the vorbis comments in the FLAC file.
+ID3 version 2.4 and 1.1 tags are created from the vorbis comments in the FLAC or Ogg Vorbis file.
 They are located at the start and end of the file respectively.

 A special optimisation is made so that applicatins which scan for id3v1 tags do not have to wait for the whole file to be transcoded